Postgraduate doctoral loans

 Considering a research degree at the University of Sheffield?
 Loans worth up to £25,700 are available to doctoral students studying postgraduate research courses from September 2018 onwards.

 - Non-means tested loans will be available to students studying postgraduate research courses from September 2018

 - The loan can be used for fees or living costs

-- Students will need to be aged 59 or under on the first day of their course to be eligible
+- Students must be aged 59 or under on the first day of their course to be eligible

 - Repayment of the loan will involve a single repayment of 6% above the income threshold (currently £21,000) to cover the combined balance of any postgraduate masters and postgraduate doctoral loans

 - The loan will be available to UK nationals, or individuals with settled status in the UK, who are ordinarily resident in England

 The loans will be up to £27,265 for courses starting on or after 1 August 2021 and are intended to be a contribution to the cost of doctoral study.
 The amount students can borrow depends on which year they started their course.

 Students can choose how much they borrow up to the maximum.
 The money can be used towards the cost of the course, whether on tuition, maintenance or any other costs associated with study.